Inside Olenivka, the Russian prison camp where Ukrainians vanish

 The last time she spoke to him was a few weeks before 29 July, in a short phone call, possibly organised by the Red Cross.

 “He was speaking quietly, like someone nearby was trying to listen in.
-He kept saying the prison is full of people, like pregnant women, injured people and medical staff from Mariupol,” Karina says, quietly.
+He kept saying the prison is full of people, like pregnant women, injured people and medical staff from Mariupol,” Karina says.

 “He kept asking, ‘How is it okay in the 21st century for pregnant civilians, for medics to be treated like prisoners of war in jail?’”